 Some of the Washington family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In England at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
 The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
 Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
 Many of those families went on to make important contributions to the young nations in which they settled.
 Early immigration records have shown some of the first Washingtons to arrive on North American shores:

-Washington Settlers in the United States in the 17th Century
+Washington Settlers in United States in the 17th Century

 - Richard Washington, who arrived in Virginia in 1639

-- John and Lawrence Washington settled in Boston, Massachusetts in 1657
+- John and Lawrence Washington, who settled in Boston, Massachusetts in 1657

 - Edw Washington, who arrived in Virginia in 1663